 Holiday hours

-With the exception of Inova hospitals, Inova Emergency Care and Inova-GoHealth Urgent Care, all Inova outpatient offices will be closed for the Thanksgiving holiday, Thursday, Nov.
-27.
+With the exception of Inova hospitals and Inova Emergency Care, all Inova outpatient offices will be closed on Monday, Jan.
+19 for the Martin Luther King Jr. Day holiday.

 Patients who suffer a traumatic brain injury (TBI), such as a fall, car accident, or sports-related injury, are at an increased risk for experiencing a seizure.
 The most common types of seizures caused by a TBI are partial (or focal) seizures and tonic-clonic seizures.